DanielBalbin/Courses-and-Specializations/README.md

 English:

-This repository contains project's related to courses and specializations in which I participated.
+This repository contains projects related to courses and specializations in which I participated.